AndSam321/Andsam321/README.md

 </div>

 ### 🔭 I’m working on
-- An AI Finance Tracker...
+- KPop Universe Version 2
 - ThunderThrift, an e-commerce thrift shop for my college.
 (Finished)
 - Becoming the Hokage (In Progress)